Find Grad Schools

 95 Yearly Graduations

 The 16th most popular school in the country for education majors who are seeking their doctor's degree is Abilene Christian University.
 Each year, around 5,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $39,250 per year, while in-state graduate students, on average, pay $24,174 per year.
-During the 2020-2021 academic year, 95 people received their doctor's degree in education from Abilene Christian.
-About 69% of this group were women, and 52% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $40,300 per year, while in-state graduate students, on average, pay $24,174 per year.
+During the most recent year for which we have data, 95 people received their doctor's degree in education from Abilene Christian.
+Of these students, 76% were women and 47% were members of underrepresented racial-ethnic groups.

 #17